Festive Flip-Flops: Quirky Things to Do in Playa del Carmen in December

 The region’s cenotes—natural sinkholes filled with the clearest water imaginable—should top any December itinerary.
 Cenote Azul ($7 entrance, 20 minutes south) offers multiple swimming areas and jumping platforms with reasonable December crowds.
 For something more enclosed, Cenote Chaak Tun ($35 including equipment, 15 minutes west) features impressive caverns where swimmers can explore between stalactites illuminated by well-placed lighting.

-Transportation logistics favor December travelers too.
+Transportation logistics favor December travelers too, making this an ideal time for planning a trip to Riviera Maya to explore multiple cenotes.
 Colectivos (shared vans) to most cenotes cost $2-5 each way, while private taxis run $20-40 round trip depending on distance and your negotiating skills.
-December’s milder temperatures make these excursions particularly pleasant, allowing for ruins exploration without the heat exhaustion that accompanies summer visits.
+December’s milder temperatures make these excursions particularly pleasant, allowing for ruins exploration without the heat exhaustion that accompanies summer visits—perfect timing for following a comprehensive Playa del Carmen itinerary that maximizes your archaeological adventures.
 These natural and historical experiences represent the quintessential things to do in Playa del Carmen in December, offering perfect Instagram material to torment friends back home.

 Where to Rest Your Sandy Head